Skip to contents

 • Accrual over 12 months

-• Trial duration 12 months (implying average exposure of 6 months)
+• Trial duration 12 months (implying exposure approx 6 months)

 sample_size_nbinom(